Ordineo/prestige-frontend/README.md

 # PrestigeFrontend

-This project will provide us with a way to give stars to our colleagues
+dsfdThis project will provide us with a way to give stars to our colleagues